Duke and Duchess of Gloucester Honor Veterans, Active Military During Armed Forces Day

 Currently, British military members are serving in 11 different nations, as well as working with the UN.
 There will be more events throughout the week in honor of the Armed Forces.

-For more information about the Duke and Duchess of Gloucester, please visit this thread.Filed under British Royals
+For more information about the Duke and Duchess of Gloucester, please visit this thread.Filed under The United Kingdom

-Tagged Armed Forces Day, Elizabeth II, Military, Prime Minister Brown, The Duchess of Gloucester, The Duke of Gloucester, The Prince of Wales.
+Tagged Armed Forces Day, Elizabeth II of the United Kingdom, Military, Prime Minister Brown of the United Kingdom, The Duchess of Gloucester, The Duke of Gloucester, The Prince of Wales.